 Jia Ping, a 2005 graduate of the Human Rights Advocate Program from China, states “HRAP provided me with a true understanding of human rights work.”
 He adds that the knowledge and skills gained from HRAP helped him carry out his work as the Founder and Chief Executive Director of the Health Governance Initiative (formally known as the China Global Fund Watch Initiative).
 The Health Governance Initiative (HGI) is an independent non-profit organization and civic think tank that undertakes public health policy research in areas such as anti-discrimination, LGBT and human rights, drug policy and food safety issues.

 One of the many benefits of the Human Rights Advocates Program at Columbia University is the networking opportunities.
 Every year, Advocates participate in a networking and advocacy trip to Washington DC to meet with organizations, government agencies, and foundations that pertain to their specific needs and interests.
-Jia maintained relationships with the organizations that he met with during his advocacy trip in Washington D.C. in 2005.
+Ping maintained relationships with the organizations that he met with during his advocacy trip in Washington D.C. in 2005.
 Since 2007, he successfully re-connected with these organizations in Washington.
 D.C. and received financial support for his organization.

-Jia Ping, a leading human rights lawyer and researcher on HIV/AIDS in China advocates for the rights of people living with or affected by HIV/AIDS in China.
+Ping, a leading human rights lawyer and researcher on HIV/AIDS in China advocates for the rights of people living with or affected by HIV/AIDS in China.
 He has published numerous papers and books on various topics such as law, government transparency on health governance and drug policies.
 He recently co-authored the blood transfusion compensation plan for PLHIV community in China.
 The compensation plan and related report was also submitted to China Ministry of Health and the Chinese People's Political Consultative Conference.

-Since HRAP, Jia Ping has gone on to achieve notable professional accomplishments.
-In 2008, Jia was named an Asia Society’s Asia 21 Leader Fellow.
+Since HRAP, Ping has gone on to achieve notable professional accomplishments.
+In 2008, Ping was named an Asia Society’s Asia 21 Leader Fellow.
 In 2009, he was selected as the World Economic Forum’s Young Global Leader.
 Young Global Leaders represent the future of leadership, coming from all regions of the world and representing business, government, civil society, arts, academia and media, as well as social entrepreneurs.
-Jia Ping was named a member of the Sino-European Platform on Biomedical Research Ethics (SPERE) in 2011.
+Ping was named a member of the Sino-European Platform on Biomedical Research Ethics (SPERE) in 2011.
 Since 2013, he has served as an Advisory Group member for a project entitled Governance of Multilateral Grant-Making Institutions (GMGI) by Chatham House (the Royal Institute of International Affairs).

 —Article composed by Allison Tamer, Program Assistant, April 2013